mautrix/telegram/README.md

 2. receive a messages in the chat or
 3. receive an invite to the chat

-Support for inviting users both Telegram and Matrix users to Telegram portal rooms is planned, but not yet implemented.
+Inviting Telegram puppets to rooms should work.
+However, please don't invite non-puppet Matrix users to portal rooms yet.

+You can also create a Telegram chat for an existing Matrix room using `!tg create` in the room.
+However, there are some restrictions:
+* The room must have a title.
+* The AS bot must be invited first (before puppets) and be given power level 100.
+* The AS bot must be the only user to have power level 100.

 #### Private messaging
-**Initiating private chats is not yet implemented.** In order to initiate a private chat, send a message in either direction with another Telegram client.

-~~You can start private chats by simply inviting the Matrix puppet of the Telegram user you want to chat with to a private room.~~
+You can start private chats by simply inviting the Matrix puppet of the Telegram user you want to chat with to a private room.

-~~If you don't know the MXID of the puppet, you can search for users using the `search <query>` management command.~~
+If you don't know the MXID of the puppet, you can search for users using the `search <query>` management command.

+You can also initiate chats with the `pm` command using the username, phone number or user ID.

 #### Bot commands
-**Initiating private chats is not yet implemented.** In order to initiate a chat with a, bot, send a message to the bot with another Telegram client.

-~~Initiating chats with bots is no different from initiating chats with real Telegram users.~~
+Initiating chats with bots is no different from initiating chats with real Telegram users.

-~~The bridge translates `!commands` into `/commands`, which allows you to use Telegram bots without constantly escaping the slash.
-Please note that when messaging a bot for the first time, it may expect you to run `!start` first.
-The bridge does not do this automatically.~~
+~~The bridge translates `!commands` into `/commands`, which allows you to use Telegram bots without constantly escaping the slash.~~ Please note that when messaging a bot for the first time, it may expect you to run ~~`!start`~~ `/start` first.
+The bridge does not do this automatically.

 ## Features & Roadmap
 * Matrix → Telegram